We want Canberrans to enjoy the highest standards of health at every stage of life and to take part in the opportunities our city has to offer.

 We are committed to supporting all Canberrans to make healthy lifestyle choices and to take the steps needed to prevent disease.
 We recognise that actions by the health sector alone will not be enough to meet this challenge.

-The plan outlines 5 areas we are focusing on:
+The plan outlines 5 priority areas:

 Each priority area includes objectives outlining what we want to achieve.